 The story I’m about to tell may sound vaguely familiar…. and you’re not alone.
 I looked around my house this morning as the sunlight poured in and felt a bit of self-loathing and disgust.
 I pride myself on Martha-Stewart-like cleaning prowess, and my house looks like I’ve been hosting two football teams and a petting zoo since last fall.
-Time for a Costco run.
+Time for a run to the store.
 Not only do I grab inspirational magazines, clothes and food, but I stock up on my favourite cleaning products so I can get to work on the spring cleaning.
 The best part of doing a deep clean is getting the kids involved, so the products I choose need to be easy for them.
 Nobody should have to do a huge clean by themselves.
-Thankfully, Swiffer, Bounty and Mr. Clean Magic Erasers are on sale at Costco in the western provinces until May 8th, so I will really be able to stock up!

 It’s the fall and your house smells fresh and natural after months of open windows and summer breezes.
 You are a cleaning rockstar.
 The holidays roll around and your fireplace is roaring with warmth and crackles.
 Who cares if walls get a bit scraped from the Christmas tree haul-out?

 In January your focus turns entirely to the treadmill and you don’t care much that your fireplace is stained with soot and there are still spruce needles nestled in the corner.

 February?
 It’s all about love.
 Scrambling to make homemade Valentines for the 31 kids in grade 2, you get glue on the table, sparkles in your hair and accidentally mush a crayon into the hardwood floor.
 The darkness and cold weather has you down and it’s hard to shower in the morning, let alone make sure your monthly disinfecting of light switches gets done.